 As a key partner in COVAX, UNICEF is leveraging 75 years of expertise building a global health network for children to coordinate delivery of COVID-19 vaccines around the world, including humanitarian settings and war zones.
-To date, 1 billion doses have been shipped via COVAX to 144 primarily low- and middle-countries.
+To date, more than 1 billion doses have been shipped via COVAX to 144 primarily low- and middle-countries.

 Vaccine delivery is key to stopping new variants and making a return to normal life possible:

 COVAX's mission to vaccinate the world is more essential — and more urgent —than ever.
 Yet vaccine hoarding and manufacturing delays have kept the access gap between rich and poor nations vast.
 Nowhere is that inequity more acute than in Africa, where just 8 percent of the population has been fully vaccinated, compared with more than 60 percent in many high-income countries.
 Vaccination rates vary widely by country: all but one of Africa's 54 countries have begun rolling out COVID-19 vaccines, but only six have reached the WHO global target of fully vaccinating 40 percent of the population by the end of 2021.

 A stark imbalance: Africa urgently needs more COVID-19 vaccine doses